R9295/code-berlin/README.md

 # The built folder already exists with an empty config.
 $ mv code-berlin-<yourOS> built/
 ```
-If you're running the node on Linux or Windows, you will also need to include some modules as ``pkg`` doesn't support
-bundling ``.node`` files in the executable.
-For this, do:
+``pkg`` doesn't support bundling ``.node`` files in the executable; you should see a couple of warning messages.
+To fix this, you have to have a ``node_modules`` forlder in the same folder as the executable with the packages that ``pkg`` couldn't make the bytecode for.
+There are only three packages that have to be copied.
 ```
 $ pwd
 code-berlin/full